AnandTenneti/SampleProject/README.md

 4. Make your desired changes

 5. Use IntelliJ IDEA to run your desired tests.
-Alternatively, you can use the terminal to run the tests, for example ./gradlew test -Dbrowser=firefox -Dheadless=false to run all the tests using the firefox browser in headful mode.
+Alternatively, you can use the terminal to run the tests.For example , to run all the tests using the firefox browser in headful mode

+       mvn clean test -Dbrowser=firefox
+.

 6. To see the report, go to the testoutput folder in the project root and then go to the report folder.